alphagov/forms/research/2025-09-12-Welsh_forms_interviews_findings_Aug_25.md

 Teams aim for the Welsh forms to mirror the English forms as closely as possible.
 This improves trust in the Welsh version.

 Welsh content is likely to be longer than the English original and it does have its own alphabet with special characters.
-The context of a piece of content greatly influences the words used int he transaltion, which can impact different elements of a form, such as lists.
+The context of a piece of content greatly influences the words used in the transaltion, which can impact different elements of a form, such as lists.

 ## Supporting Evidence
 - [Slide deck](https://docs.google.com/presentation/d/1fHNsM-kiZ7xOZRfK-9GfJ4yQ-JefqSIIrdFht5pi114/edit?slide=id.g3619d51f40a_0_67&pli=1#slide=id.g3619d51f40a_0_67)